speedment/speedment/README.md

 Java applications using **standard Java 8** streams without any specific query language or any new API.

-Speedment abstracts away the details of the SQL database operations from the user thus creating a productivity boosting separation of concerns.
 This site covers the **Speedment Open Source** project available under the [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0).
 The enterprise product with support for commercial